ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 ----------------------------------

 Next, run the *shipit* command to generate the role and playbook.
-If you created an entry in container.yml for google, as described above, you can use the --pull-from command line option.
+If you created an entry in container.yml for google, as described above, you can use the *--pull-from* command line option.

 .. code-block:: bash

    $ ansible-container shipit --pull-from google

-The *--pull-from* option tells the shipit command how to reference the images needed to build containers on the Kubernetes cluster.
-Without *--pull-from* the cluseter will attempt to pull images from Docker Hub.
+The *--pull-from* option tells the shipit command how to reference the images needed to build containers on the cluster.
+Without *--pull-from* the cluseter will attempt to pull images from Docker Hub namespaced with your username.

 Run the Role
 ------------